rastersoft/submarine/readme.md

   * the subtitle db
   * subtitulos es

-Building and installing Submarine
+Building and installing Rastersubmarine
 =================================

-Submarine is writen in Vala, so you need the vala compiler (valac) and its libraries (vapi).
+Rastersubmarine is writen in Vala, so you need the vala compiler (valac) and its libraries (vapi).
 You also need CMake.

 To compile and install it, just follow these instructions: